skeyll/SynicSugar/docs/content/SynicSugar.P2P/p2pInfo/ConnectionNotifier.md

 **Disconnected** means a complete loss of a connection.<br>
 In other word, the game has crashed or something problem.<br>
-If a connection is temporarily lost, fireEarlyDisconnected is fired (Need to check UseDisconnectedEarlyNotify in p2pConfig).
+If a connection is temporarily lost, EarlyDisconnected is fired (Need to check UseDisconnectedEarlyNotify in p2pConfig).
 Then, EOS will automatically try to reconnect.
 (If success on attempt, Restored is invoked.) <br>
 When the game go to the back screen, the connections keep the same state.
 Even if a user loses p2p for some reason, EOS will switch to the connection via Relay.<br>
 If the connection cannot be re-established after such attempts, SynicSugar determine the user is **Disconnected**.
 This is made in about **5 seconds**.<br>